-With the Image Analyst extension in ArcGIS Pro 2.1, non-orthorectified and suitably overlapping images with appropriate metadata can be viewed in stereo!
+With the Image Analyst extension in ArcGIS Pro 2.1 (or later), non-orthorectified and suitably overlapping images with appropriate metadata can be viewed in stereo!
 This stereoscopic viewing experience can enable 3D feature extraction.
 See more information at http://esriurl.com/stereo.

 If your organization has a collection of images and you’d like to use the stereo viewing capability in ArcGIS Pro, where do you start?
 The key questions are:

 - What type of sensor collected the data, and